Estimating Global Errors in Time Stepping: Numerical results

 \subsection{Numerical experiments}

-We begin with simple numerical experiments that show when local error estimation is not suitable.
-Local error estimation is typically used for error control; however, in this study we do not explore this aspect.
+We begin with simple numerical experiments that show when local error control without global error estimates is not suitable.
 We therefore compare the result of well-tuned numerical integrators that use local error control with the global error estimates for the same problem.
-The two contexts are different; however, the error estimation problem remains the same.
 We use Matlab's {\rm ode45} integrator with different tolerances whenever we refer to methods with local error estimation.

 In Fig. \ref{fig:unstable} we show the errors over time for problems [Prince42] \eqref{eq:Prince_1978_(4.2)} and [Kulikov2013I] \eqref{eq:Kulikov_2013_I}.
-These problems are solved by using local error estimation (LEE) -- \ref{fig:unstable}(a-b), and global error estimation (GEE) method \eqref{GLM:E:s2:p2:RK:A2} -- \ref{fig:unstable}(c-d).
+These problems are solved by using LEE methods, Figs. \ref{fig:unstable:a}-\ref{fig:unstable:b}, and GEE methods, \eqref{GLM:E:s2:p2:RK:A2} and \eqref{eq:GLMyy:A9}, Figs. \ref{fig:unstable:c}-\ref{fig:unstable:d}; furthermore, the other GEE methods introduced above give similar results.
 The absolute error tolerance for LEE control is set to 1e-02.
-The methods with LEE systematically underestimate the error levels as expected, whereas the methods with GEE capture the errors exactly.
-Moreover, the global errors are captured well across components, as shown in Fig. \ref{fig:unstable}(d).
-The LEE results are intended to show reliability in accuracy; however, this setting is not suitable for comparing efficiency between LEE and GEE.
+The methods with LEE systematically underestimate the global error levels as expected, whereas the methods with GEE capture the errors relatively well.
+Moreover, the global errors are captured well across components, as shown in Fig. \ref{fig:unstable:d}.
+The LEE results are intended to show unreliability in accuracy; however, this setting is not suitable for comparing efficiency between LEE and GEE because LEE methods are not designed to account for or estimate the global error.
+The point of GEE methods is that they provide global error estimates whereas LEE methods do not; however, in this case the GEE methods do not perform step-size adaptivity to improve efficiency, as is done with the LEE methods.

 In Fig. \ref{fig:long:term} we show the error behavior for problem [Hull1972B4] \eqref{eq:Hull1972_B4} when long integration windows are considered.
 For LEE we set the absolute tolerance to 1e-05.
 In this case we observe an error drift to levels of 1e-03 over 1,000 time units.
 The method with GEE \eqref{eq:GLMyy:A9} can follow closely the error in time.
-For the built-in error estimator in the GEE method to maintain its accuracy over time, we need to decouple the two embedded schemes further by ensuring that $\GLMB\GLMA\GLMU$ is a diagonal matrix.
+We note that methods \eqref{GLM:E:s2:p2:RK:1} and \eqref{GLM:E:s2:p2:RK:A2} with $[\cancel{\GLMB\GLMA\GLMU}]$ do not perform well.
+Therefore, the built-in error estimator in the GEE method to maintain its accuracy over time, we need to decouple the two embedded schemes further by ensuring that $\GLMB\GLMA\GLMU$ is a diagonal matrix; moreover, both GEE methods that satisfy this property perform well on this test case.
+This aspect is observed for all methods introduced here, discussed further below, and illustrated in Fig. \ref{fig:cond:error:error}.